qctfw/wibusaka/README.md

 # WibuList

 A simple app to inform you where to watch anime legally in Indonesia.

 ## Installation

+> This app requires Redis for caching purposes.

 Copy `.env.example` into `.env` and edit these values.